 Classroom learning is restricted to the number of learners who physically attend the sessions.
 It does not offer the freedom of distributing subject content outside the sessions.

 The traditional method of learning is restricted to space which institutions can provide and the time a professor can devote towards making an educational program for learners.

 Online learning is not affected by the space an institution can provide, because it involves the creation of digital content and delivery directly, enabling institutions to offer a wide range of educational programs to learners.

 Tracking the content consumption of every individual learner through analytics may not be possible in classroom learning.

 Whereas technology-enabled learning enables the mentors or professors to track content consumption by the students and to take actions out of the insights derived.

 As of 2018, most governments have allowed all higher education institutes to provide degree and diplomas via online learning programs.
 This can be seen as a big opportunity for educational institutes and digital publishers.

 Educational institutions should realize the tremendous potential online learning can provide and should be a part of this technology-enabled learning revolution.
-Institutions should partner with credible digital publishing platforms offering custom eLearning solutions, interactive digital publishing, and legacy course conversion, to offer online learning courses along with their regular classroom learning.
+Institutions should partner with credible digital textbook publishing platforms offering custom eLearning solutions, interactive digital publishing, and legacy course conversion, to offer online learning courses along with their regular classroom learning.

 You May Also Like